generate_sbm

 out_degsiterable or numpy.ndarray (optional, default: None)

-Out-degree propensity for each node.
+Out-degree propensity for each vertex.
 If not provided, a constant value will be used.
 Note that the values will be normalized inside each group, if they are not already so.

 in_degsiterable or numpy.ndarray (optional, default: None)

-In-degree propensity for each node.
+In-degree propensity for each vertex.
 If not provided, a constant value will be used.
 Note that the values will be normalized inside each group, if they are not already so.

 directedbool (optional, default: False)